philipturner/apm-roadmap/Documentation/SiC Build Sequences/README.md

 Reaction "trees" that explore multiple plausible pathways to the end goal.
 If one branch is false in experiment, the alternative branch is true.
 All branches arrive at the end goal of making synthesis feasible.

-Discovered and solved all major issues with extending to multiple SiC unit cells on a SiC(111) surface with "silicon atoms on top".
+Discovered and solved all major issues with extending to multiple SiC unit cells on a SiC(111) surface with "silicons on top".
 - Pathological situation with crowded steric issues and chance of 5-ring formation.
 This situation never appears when applying the primitives one-by-one on a hexagonal drawing board.
-Except when intentionally extending cells in the wrong order, closing ring around a hole of unbuilt cells.
+Except when intentionally extending cells in the wrong order, closing a ring around a hole of unbuilt cells.
 - Combinatorial possibilities of H-tunneling pathologies reveal no major theoretical arguments against feasibility.
 Overcame that fact that we cannot know, with confidence, which specific H-tunneling pathologies will happen IRL.

-Organotins needed energetically in two situations, based on GFN2-xTB energies:
+Organotins are needed energetically in two situations, based on GFN2-xTB energies:
 - Depositing SiH<sub>3</sub> onto a Si<sub>3</sub>C· site
 - Abstracting the second hydrogen from a Si moiety to generate a diradical, without taking the silicon atom with it
   - Exploits an equilibrium process, where the H has non-negligible probability of remaining on the Si moiety or the Sn tooltip